 It has been nicknamed several names in the streets such as ice, glass, crystal, shabu, cristy, blade in the United States where the addiction is very rampant.

-Alongside cocaine, crystal meth is a Controlled substance (Schedule 2).
+Alongside cocaine, crystal meth is a controlled substance (Schedule 2).
 It is illegal to use the drug for recreational purposes.
 Only medicinal and professional manufacture and use of the drug is allowed.
-For example, it is used for shor-term treatment of attention deficit hyperactivity disorder (ADHD), narcolepsy etc.
+For example, it is used for short-term treatment of attention deficit hyperactivity disorder (ADHD), narcolepsy, etc.

-Recently, there has been spike in the use of mkpuru mmiri in Nigeria, especially in the South East region.
-A viral video circulated on the social media showcases a young man, obviously confused and who was under the effect of the drug.
+Recently, there has been a spike in the use of mkpuru mmiri in Nigeria, especially in the South-East region.
+A viral video circulated on the social media showcases a young man, obviously confused and under the effect of the drug.

 How the drug became popular and well distributed in the South East is still a mystery.
-There has been increasing reports of consumption of the illicit drugs in majorly Anambra and Imo states.
+There have been increasing reports of consumption of the illicit drugs in majorly Anambra and Imo states.